nuttyshtuff-ux/pinball-doctor/readme.md

-You're absolutely right to simplify.
-For most people, the "web app" part just means they can click a link and use it without touching a terminal.
-Since you are hosting on Streamlit Cloud, they don't need to install anything or run code.

-Here is a revised, "User-First" README.md that treats the project like a live web tool rather than a developer package.

 🩺 Pinball Doctor
 Pinball Doctor is an AI-powered diagnostic tool for pinball technicians.
 It combines the technical depth of PinWiki, the manuals of IPDB, and the vision of Google Gemini to help you fix machines faster.